flywire/lo-p/docs/13-Basic_Shapes.md

        :
 Lo.saveDoc(doc, "picture.odg"); // "odg" is Draw's extension

-!!! note "Topics"
-    A Black Dashed
-Line; A Red Ellipse;
-Filled Rectangles; Text;
-Shape Names; A
-Transparent Circle and a
-Polar Line; A Math
-Formula as an OLE
-Shape; Polygons;
-Multiple Lines, Partial
-Elipses
-Example folders: "Draw
-Tests" and "Utils"
 Aside from saving Office formats,  Lo.saveDoc() recognizes other graphical forms based on the filename extension (e.g. a document saved to "picture.png" will create a PNG file).